jjsecond/full-stack-search/README.md

 ### MongoDB and Api Performance

+#### Overview of Performance:

+- one endpoint for three collections
+- regex for partial search
+- projections
+- limit of 5 documents

 To make the query for the hotels, cities and countries performant I opted to combine them on the api side.

 I could have made three independent calls to fetch data, but that would require multiple requests from the client, increasing complexity in handling different endpoints, potential performance impacts, and additional error handling.